AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/oauth-with-azure-active-directory-for-dynamics-crm.md

 1. Click the key icon in the CRM section next to the Dynamics connection.

-1. Once the key is clicked, a pop-up appears and you are prompted to enter the Client Id, Client Secret, and Application Id URI, similar to the signup flow.
+1. When the key is clicked, a pop-up appears and you are prompted to enter the Client ID, Client Secret, and Application ID URI, similar to the signup flow.

    ![](assets/re-authenticating-3.png)